How To Water Your Garden To Get The Best Results

 The easiest way to do this is to use a calendar and write in what is to be watered, the time of day, and how much in minutes.

-Having this all down on paper it allows me to really stay on top of things.
-Sure, may be a bit of overkill but for me, it is worth it.
+Having this all down on paper lets me stay on top of things.
+Sure, it may be a bit overkill, but for me, it is worth it.
 A lot of time and money goes into our vegetable garden, and we rely on it to fill our pantry and freezer for the winter season.

 For this reason, it is important I get the best results possible.